 Public administrations on both sides of the Mediterranean tend to focus their efforts on recycling, but much less on promoting the reuse of waste by citizens and on repairing goods that may have a second life, thus completing the cycle of the four R’s of the circular economy: Reduce, Reuse, Recycle and Repair.

-The REUSEMED project aims to create municipal networks based on reuse circuits of home appliances, furniture, books, clothes, Waste Electrical & Electronic Equipment (WEEEs) and food, on composting and on barter and loans programmes.
+The REUSEMED project aims to create municipal networks based on reuse systems of houshould appliances, furniture, books, clothes, Waste Electrical & Electronic Equipment (WEEEs) and food, on composting and on barter programmes.

-To set up the networks, 4 Mediterranean cities - Cordoba in Spain, Capannori in Italy, New Deir Allaa in Jordan and Sakiet Ezzit in Tunisia - will design and test composting installations, food collection points in markets, repair and reuse centers, reuse corners in shops and repairing cafés.
+To set up the networks, 4 Mediterranean cities - Cordoba in Spain, Capannori in Italy, New Deir Allaa in Jordan and Sakiet Ezzit in Tunisia - will design and test composters, food collection points in markets, repair and reuse centers, reuse corners in shops and cafés.

-On the 26th and 27th November, the project will be officially launched though an online meeting with the participation of the 8 partner organizations:
+On 26 and 27 November the project was officially launched through an online meeting with the participation of the 8 partner organizations: